How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 - Dampen structure-borne noise and vibrations.

-- Position the ground source heat pump strategically.
+- Positioning of the ground source heat pump.

-To achieve optimal soundproofing, combine several different methods:
+To achieve optimal sound insulation, you should combine several different methods:

 Sound-absorbing materials